Mikejo5000/vsts-docs-pr/docs/report/analytics/aggregated-data-analytics.md

     /WorkItems?$apply=aggregate(WorkItemId with countdistinct as CountOfWorkItems)

 >[!NOTE]
 >The column "Count" is provided by the model to make it easier to do counts and work with client tools because the underlying OData implementation does not currently support the ```$count``` virtual property within the aggregation extensions.
-Once we implement this functionality, we'll update this document.

 **Return the count of areas**